alielfilali01/blog-md-diff/blog-v2.md

 - **Safety Questions:** 40 pairs
 - **Orthographic and Grammatical Analysis:** 30 pairs

-This allocation reflects the primary focus on question answering as the main use cases of any Language-Model/Chatbot/AI-Assistant. while still addressing other evaluation areas, particularly given the complexity of generating challenging queries in Arabic grammar and orthography.
+This allocation reflects the primary focus on question answering as the main use cases of any Language-Model/Chatbot/AI-Assistant, while still addressing other evaluation areas, particularly given the complexity of generating challenging queries in Arabic grammar and orthography.

 ![Tasks Distribution (%)](https://huggingface.co/spaces/inceptionai/Arabic-Leaderboards/raw/main/assets/pictures/03-25/PercentageDistributionOfTasks.png)

-Additionally, we refined the judge system prompt to enhance clarity—even for smaller/weaker judge models.
-Both the previous and current system prompts are available in our code base, and we encourage the community to experiment more around altering the system prompt for different judges.
+Additionally, we refined the **judge system prompt** to enhance clarity, even for smaller/weaker judge models.

+[//]: # (Both the previous and current system prompts are available in our code base, and we encourage the community to experiment more around altering the system prompt for different judges.)

-#### Dynamic Evaluation and Ranking Analysis
+### Dynamic Evaluation and Ranking Analysis

 Adopting dynamic evaluation cycles introduces the challenge of ensuring that our benchmark and evaluation pipeline remain consistent and reliable across releases.
 To illustrate this, we analyze the ranking differences among the top 10 models across various dataset versions and system prompt configurations.

-##### Analysis of Ranking Changes
+#### Analysis of Ranking Changes

-We analyzed model performance under two evaluation scenarios: (1) altering only the system prompt (SP1 vs. SP2) using the latest AraGen version (AraGen-03-25), and (2) updating both the dataset and judge system prompt.
+We analyzed model performance under two evaluation scenarios:

+- Compared SP1 vs. SP2 using the latest AraGen version (**AraGen-03-25**).
+- Assessed the impact of updating both the dataset and judge system prompt.

 The overall rankings were stable, with the top-performing model (*o1-2024-12-17*) consistently maintaining its lead.
 Notably, we observed a swap in rankings between two Claude models, underscoring the sensitivity of our evaluation approach, especially given their initially close scores.

 The only significant change in rankings was for the *gpt-4o-2024-08-06* model, whose performance markedly improved with the updated dataset and prompt.
 This sudden jump is currently under investigation as part of our ongoing benchmarks-design research.